Sponsored Research and Updates

 Several viral constructs have been designed and manufactured to insert a healthy copy of the NF2 gene into the cells of NF2 patients.
 By adding a healthy copy of the NF2 gene, we will restore the production of the NF2 protein product Merlin; if absent, the result is the growth of tumors in the nervous system.

-In the future, the lab wants to develop more patient ISCs cell lines; the team sees interesting differences between the individual patient iSCs and would like to expand its repertoire of cell lines.
-The lab is also gearing up to test the ability of these cells to form tumors in vivo in xenograft models, and is currently establishing collaborations with other NF2 labs for these experiments.
+In the future, the lab wants to develop more patient iSCs cell lines; the team sees exciting differences between the individual patient iSCs and would like to expand its repertoire of cell lines.
+The lab is also gearing up to test the ability of these cells to form tumors in vivo in xenograft models.
+It is currently establishing collaborations with other NF2 labs for these experiments.

-The AAV9 viral construct successfully increased Merlin expression in these NF2 cell lines and in HEK293 NF2 cell lines.
+LAST UPDATE: The AAV9 viral construct successfully increased Merlin expression in these NF2 and HEK293 NF2 cell lines.
 The AAV9 construct also showed beneficial downstream effects on expression markers related to tumor cells and on cell growth.

 The efficacy of this construct is currently undergoing testing.
-Testing is also ongoing in the KO (Knockout) mouse model, as well as a xenograft mouse model using intratumoral injections.
-We were able to successfully show the expression of merlin in tumor cells, accompanied by reduced tumor growth in the xenograft model.
+Testing is also ongoing in the KO (Knockout) mouse model and a xenograft mouse model using intratumoral injections.
+We successfully showed the expression of merlin in tumor cells, accompanied by reduced tumor growth in the xenograft model.

 Gene Replacement: Dr. Flotte’s lab, University of Massachusetts (Worcester, Massachusetts)

 NF2 BioSolutions introduced the NF2 disease challenge to Dr. Mueller who decided to launch a pre-clinical NF2 gene replacement research approach.
 University Dean Dr. Terry Flotte took over the project, where postdoc Dr. Katharina Meijboom designed the vectors (virus) that will silence the mutated NF2 genes and add a healthy copy.
-This research program has been partially funded by NF2 BioSolutions, NF NorthEast, NF Michigan.
+NF2 BioSolutions, NF NorthEast, and NF Michigan have partially funded this research program.

-Currently, the construct is being tested on mice at Dr. Clapp's lab at Indiana University.
+LAST UPDATE: The construct was tested on mice at Dr. Clapp's lab at Indiana University and did not show efficacy.

 Non-viral NF2 Gene Addition: Dr Zhou, Yale School of Medicine, Yale University